GhostActive/pymp-my-coding-skills/content/dict.md

 ## Item 4: Get item or default

 For optional fields, a `dict`-based implementation can quickly lead to unwanted behavior.
 If fields don't exist, the data flow needs a robust implementation to handle such circumstances.
-A simple solution is using default value replacing the non-existence.
+A simple solution is using a default value replacing the non-existence.

 ### Problem